dist-takao/rtl8812au-centos-7.6/README.md

 ###
-newest driver 5.3.4 from realtek + patches to add 8814 support
+newest driver 5.3.4 from realtek + patches to add 8814 support forked from aircrack-ng/rtl8812au modified for Centos 7.6. the kernel`s version of Centos 7.6 is 3.10,but backported many 4.x code. added condition flags for 4.x code,mainly on cfg80211 and wifi.

 ### DKMS
 This driver can be installed using [DKMS].
 This is a system which will automatically recompile and install a kernel module when a new kernel gets installed or updated.
 To make use of DKMS, install the `dkms` package, which on Debian (based) systems is done like this: